 The Crisis in Academic Publishing Comes to JMU

 Journal packages sold by a handful of major publishers are pricing themselves out of the marketplace.
 Some of these journals support faculty research projects, scholarship and student learning.
-Publishing publicly-funded research in these expensive titles means that the Commonwealth and the rest of the globe must pay hundreds of thousands of dollars for journal access, if they can afford it.
+Publishing publicly funded research in these expensive titles means that the Commonwealth and the rest of the globe must pay hundreds of thousands of dollars for journal access, if they can afford it.
 Exclusive, high-dollar titles translate to limited readership, limited visibility, and limited impact.
-Open access publishing is one pathway out of the maze of runaway subscription costs and access inequity.
-However, no single solution can answer every need.
+While open access publishing is one pathway out of the maze of runaway subscription costs and access inequity, no single solution can answer every need.

-JMU Libraries and our Virginia colleagues at six public doctoral institutions (a partnership called VRL: the Virginia Research Libraries) will enter contract renegotiations in 2021 with Elsevier, the largest STEM academic publisher.
+JMU Libraries and our Virginia colleagues at six public doctoral institutions (a partnership called VRL: the Virginia Research Libraries) will soon enter contract renegotiations with Elsevier, the largest STEM academic publisher.
 We travel in distinguished company.
 The University of California system, Florida State, Carnegie Mellon, Louisiana State, and the national library consortia of Germany, France, Norway, Sweden, and Finland have challenged established agreements with Elsevier and other large, corporate academic publishers.
-Some even had the courage to walk away from exploitative “big deals.”
+The University of North Carolina–Chapel Hill, the Massachusetts Institute of Technology, the State University of New York system, and others have walked away from exploitative “big deals.”
 Our success at the negotiating table requires your partnership, whether you are faculty, staff or student.
-We need you to understand the parameters of the crisis because your support and input is pivotal to the success of these negotiations.
+Your understanding of the parameters of the crisis is critical because your support and input is pivotal to the success of these negotiations.

 Journal subscription prices have risen 166% percent over the past 20 years.
 This is more than three times the rise in the consumer price index (CPI) over the same period.
 Vendors like Elsevier, Springer, and Wiley typically sell journal packages (think cable TV bundles) to academic libraries in collections of 1,500- 2,300 titles.
 While these packages are marketed as cheaper than buying access to individual titles, a substantial percentage of the titles (19% Elsevier, 35% Wiley, 25% Springer as of 2018) garner zero (0) downloads yearly.
 We are paying for content our faculty and students do not want in order to access content relevant to our community.

 Multinational corporations like Elsevier reap 35-40% annual profits from these sales, a profit margin comparable to the pharmaceutical industry, by charging 3-10 times what small nonprofit publishers charge with similar rates of citation.
 Who benefits from these profits?
-Business Insider reported that the current CEO of Elsevier (parent company RELX), Erik Engström, ranks fifth on the list of highest-paid CEOs on the London Stock Exchange, earning more than 10 million GBP (14 million USD) in 2017, sandwiched between the CEOs of BP and the pharmaceutical titan AstraZeneca.
+Business Insider reported that the current CEO of Reed/Elsevier (also known as RELX), Erik Engström, ranks fifth on the list of highest-paid CEOs on the London Stock Exchange, earning more than 10 million GBP (14 million USD) in 2017, sandwiched between the CEOs of BP and the pharmaceutical titan AstraZeneca.

 Unequal Access to Scholarship

-Paradox: global dissemination of scholarship on the Internet has never been easier, yet the current paradigm of scholarly publishing serves a shrinking number of elite universities and consortia.
-Commonwealth of Virginia universities regularly pay three times for access to taxpayer-funded research: (1) universities pay faculty to produce research; (2) universities pay faculty to edit and peer review research publications; (3) universities pay vendors like Elsevier to provide access to the resulting research content behind subscription paywalls.
+While global dissemination of scholarship on the Internet has never been easier, the current paradigm of scholarly publishing serves a shrinking number of elite universities and consortia.
+Commonwealth of Virginia universities regularly pay three times for access to taxpayer-funded research: (1) universities pay faculty who produce research; (2) universities pay faculty who edit and peer review research publications; (3) universities pay vendors like Elsevier to provide access to the resulting content behind subscription paywalls.
 These same paywalls disproportionately disadvantage smaller universities and community colleges, schools in the Global South, healthcare providers and hospitals, and independent scholars.
-Scholarship cannot flourish without communicating research findings.
+Scholarship cannot flourish without communication.
 Three of the major publishers control more than half of the scientific literature; Elsevier alone owns 24% of the scientific journal market.
-Locking up this much of the world’s scientific scholarship behind unsustainably-priced paywalls imperils the academic enterprise, makes a mockery of the idea of publicly-funded research, fosters inequity for all participants in the scholarly ecosystem, and impacts access to information critical to improving human health and scientific advancement.
+Locking up this much of the world’s scholarship behind unsustainably-priced paywalls imperils the academic enterprise, makes a mockery of the idea of publicly-funded research, fosters inequity for all participants in the scholarly ecosystem, and impacts access to information critical to improving human health and scientific advancement.
+Certainly, the Covid-19 pandemic has thrown these access issues into stark relief.

 Today’s paradigm of scholarly publishing is broken.